kyverno/website/content/en/blog/general/introducing-kyverno-envoy-plugin/index.md

 ## What is Kyverno-Envoy-Plugin

-[Kyverno-envoy](https://github.com/kyverno/kyverno-envoy-plugin) plugin extends [Kyverno-json](https://kyverno.github.io/kyverno-json/latest/) with a gRPC server that implements [Envoy External Authorization API](https://www.envoyproxy.io/docs/envoy/latest/intro/arch_overview/security/ext_authz_filter.html).
+[Kyverno-Envoy](https://github.com/kyverno/kyverno-envoy-plugin) plugin extends [Kyverno-JSON](https://kyverno.github.io/kyverno-json/latest/) with a gRPC server that implements [Envoy External Authorization API](https://www.envoyproxy.io/docs/envoy/latest/intro/arch_overview/security/ext_authz_filter.html).
 This allows you to enforce Kyverno policies on incoming and outgoing traffic in a service mesh environment, providing an additional layer of security and control over your applications.
 You can use this version of Kyverno to enforce fine-grained, context-aware access control policies with Envoy without modifying your microservice.

 ## How does this work

-In addition to the Envoy sidecar, your application pods will include a kyverno-envoy component, either as a sidecar or as a separate pod.
-This kyverno-envoy will be configured to communicate with the Kyverno-envoy-plugin gRPC server.
-When Envoy receives an API request intended for your microservice, it consults the Kyverno-envoy-plugin server to determine whether the request should be permitted.
+In addition to the Envoy sidecar, your application pods will include a Kyverno-Envoy-Plugin component, either as a sidecar or as a separate pod.
+This Kyverno-Envoy-Plugin will be configured to communicate with the Kyverno-Envoy-Plugin gRPC server.
+When Envoy receives an API request intended for your microservice, it consults the Kyverno-Envoy-Plugin server to determine whether the request should be permitted.

-Here is the architecture when kyverno-envoy-plugin deployed as a sidecar to your application:
+Here is the architecture when Kyverno-Envoy-Plugin deployed as a sidecar to your application:

 ![architecture-sidecar](./arch-pod.png)

-Here is the architecture when kyverno-envoy-plugin deployed as a separate pod to your application:
+Here is the architecture when Kyverno-Envoy-Plugin deployed as a separate pod to your application:

 ![architecture-pod](./arch-seprate-pod.png)

 Performing policy evaluations locally with Envoy is advantageous, as it eliminates the need for an additional network hop for authorization checks, thus enhancing both performance and availability.

-The kyverno-envoy-plugin can be deployed with Envoy-based sevice meshes such as [Istio](https://istio.io/), [Gloo](https://gloo.solo.io/), [Kuma](https://kuma.io/) etc.
+The Kyverno-Envoy-Plugin can be deployed with Envoy-based sevice meshes such as [Istio](https://istio.io/), [Gloo](https://gloo.solo.io/), [Kuma](https://kuma.io/) etc.

 ## Getting started

-In this blog, we will deploy the kyverno-envoy-plugin as a sidecar container next to the application container.
+In this blog, we will deploy the Kyverno-Envoy-Plugin as a sidecar container next to the application container.
 The plugin will handle authorizing incoming requests to the application.
 Additionally, [documentation](https://kyverno.github.io/kyverno-envoy-plugin/dev/) is provided for deploying the plugin as a separate pod.

 Before we can look at Kyverno-Envoy-Plugin we need a Kubernetes cluster.
 We can create a local cluster with [minikube](https://minikube.sigs.k8s.io/docs/) and [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/).